 Small storms – usually classified as a tropical depression or below – shouldn’t be something you just shrug off.
-Let’s say there is a storm with wind speeds of 35 mph.
+For example, let’s say there is a storm with wind speeds of 35 mph.
 Your roof will probably be damaged – think tiles ripped off in the wind and leaking caused by cracked flashing.
 If the storm causes surges and flooding, which is almost a given in South Florida, you’re likely to see significant floor, wall, and electrical damage.
 The latter is the most dangerous out of all the three, hence, buy stud finders and reorganize the place.
-You’ll then have to replace your floors, open up and replace your walls, rewire everything, and treat your entire house for mold and mildew.
+Consequently, you’ll then have to replace your floors, open up and replace your walls, rewire everything, and treat your entire house for mold and mildew.

 See what we mean by small storms causing huge damage?

 If even small storms can cause this much damage, then what does tropical storm damage look like?
 What about hurricane damage?
-Well, you should expect everything mentioned above and more.
+Well, you should consider Robinson Restoration and expect everything mentioned above and more.
 Tropical storm damage regularly includes severe structural compromise in all parts of your home, landscaping (make a call to the CR Tree Experts who will be able to fix the damage), and vehicles.
 Hurricane damage regularly includes roofs ripped off entirely, houses flooded with several feet of water and even destroyed houses.

 ASP Windows – Your Hurricane Protection Plan

 ASP Windows is here to help your house stay safe, and dry, during a hurricane.
-We offer impact windows and impact doors to help minimize tropical storm damage.
+In other words, we offer impact windows and impact doors to help minimize tropical storm damage.
 Call us today at (888) 782-8342 to request a free quote and find out why so many South Floridians trust us to protect their homes!
 Don’t let small storms cause huge damage!